-GENERAL INFORMATION ABOUT THE SHAMAKHY ASTROPHYSICS OBSERVATORY
+GENERAL INFORMATION ABOUT SHAMAKHY ASTROPHYSICAL OBSERVATORY

 President of the Republic of Azerbaijan

-Shamakhy Astrophysical Observatory named after Nasreddin Tusi of Azerbaijan National Academy of Sciences was established in 1960 by the decision of the Council of Ministers of the USSR.
-But the history of scientific researches in the field of astrophysics in our republic goes back to previous years.
-A permanently operating astronomical expedition was created to explore astrological climate in some regions of Azerbaijan in 1927.
+Shamakhy Astrophysical Observatory named after Nasreddin Tusi of Azerbaijan National Academy of Sciences was established in 1959 by the decision (17 november) of the Council of Ministers of the ASSR.
+However, the history of scientific research in the field of astrophysics goes back to previous years.
+In 1927 a permanently operating astronomical expedition was created to study Astro climate in some regions of Azerbaijan.
 The expedition had to choose the favorable geographical location for the observatory in Kalbajar, Lachin, Shamakhy, Khizi and other regions of the republic.
-As a result of the investigations it was found out that, the Pirgulu region of Shamakhy is the most favorable place for establishing a scientific center in this direction and in 1953, it was decided to build an observation base and later an observatory.
-The center is a part of the Astrophysics Department (1954), later as the Astrophysics Sector of the Academy of Sciences of Azerbaijan (ASA) (1956), within the ASA Institute of Physics and Mathematics.
-In addition to astronomical observations in 1953-59, the future design of the observatory, the training of specialists on astronomy, telescope and equipment supply, structure of the observatory, etc. serious work was underway on the issues.
-In 1957, the telescope was installed at the Pirgulu Astronomical Station (Xromosfer-Fotosfer Solar Telescope), and in 1959, the study of astrological climate has been solved by launching in 200-mm photoelectric telescope.
+As a result of the investigations it was found out that, the Pirgulu region of Shamakhy is the most suitable place for the creation of a scientific center in this direction, and in 1953, it was decided to build an observation base and later an observatory.
+The Center is part of the Astrophysics Department (1954), then the Astrophysics Sector of the Academy of Sciences of Azerbaijan (ASA) (1956), within the ASA Institute of Physics and Mathematics.
+In addition to astronomical observations in 1953-59, the future design of the observatory, the training of specialists in the field of astronomy, telescope and equipment supply, the structure of the observatory, etc. serious work was underway on the issues.
+In 1957, the first telescope was installed at the Pirgulu Astronomical Station (Chromosphere-Photosphere Solar Telescope).
+In 1959, the issue of studying the astro-cyclicity of the area was solved by launching a 200-mm photoelectric telescope.

-The center was incorporated into the structure of ANA as an independent scientific-research institute in 1960.
-An observatory created on the initiative of well-known Azerbaijani scientists Hasan Aliyev and Yusif Mammadaliyev is located in the north-east of the Great Caucasus Mountains, 150 km from Baku in the South Caucasus (On the eastern slope of the Pirgulu mountain, height 1500 m, geographical coordinates 480 35` 04" E / 400 46'20"N).
-Here, the number of clear nights reaches 190-200 per year.
+The Center has been incorporated into the ASA as an independent research institute since 1960.
+The observatory created on the initiative of prominent Azerbaijani scientists Hasan Aliyev and Yusif Mammadaliyev is located in the north-east of the Great Caucasus Mountains, 150 km from Baku in the South Caucasus.
+Located at a distance (On the eastern slope of Pirqulu, the height 1500 m, the geographical coordinates 48035'04" E / 400 46'20"N).
+Here, the number of clear lightly nights reaches 190-200 per year.

 A two-meter telescope (produced by Carl Seyss of the German Democratic Republic), which was commissioned in September 1966, has particular importance for the Shamakhy Astrophysics Observatory.
-A special role was played by the former President of the ASA, academician Yusif Mammadaliyev and Vice-President of the Academy, national poet Samad Vurgun in the purchase and operation of this popular optical telescope, the flag of Azerbaijan's experimental science.
-In addition, the Observatory has commissioned a Horizontal Solar Telescope (1962), AST-452 Telecope (1964), AZT-8 Telescope (1970), Seyss-600 telescope in various years.
+A special role was played by the former President of the ASA, academician Yusif Mammadaliyev and vice-president of the Academy, national poet Samad Vurgun in the purchase and operation of this popular optical telescope, which is the flag of Azerbaijan's experimental science.
+In addition, the Observatory has launched a horizontal solar telescope (1962), AST-452 telescope (1964), AZT-8 telescope (1970) and “Seyss 600” (1980) telescope.

-For achievements in the development of astronomy in Azerbaijan, the International Astronomical Union has named the newly discovered asteroids “Azerbaijan”, “SHAO“, “Nizami", "Javid", "Muslim Magomayev", "Tusi”, “Ayyubguliev".
-On a Mercuri planet, a crater was named “Nizami”, on Mars, the crater was named “Nadir Ibrahimov”, a late employee of the SHAO and a crater was named “Nasreddin Tusi” on the Moon planet.
+For achievements in astronomy in Azerbaijan, the International Astronomical Union named the asteroids found in 1970-2011 as "Azerbaijan", "ShAO", "Nizami", "Javid", "Muslim Magomayev", "Tusi" and "Ayyubguliev".
+On the Mercury planet, a crater was called “Nizami”, the crater on Mars was called “Nadir Ibrahimov”, the deceased employee of the “SHAR”, and a crater on the moon was named Nasreddin Tusi.
 At present, 13 of the names given to small celestial bodies, as well as to the crater of planets, are related to Azerbaijan.
 All this, undoubtedly, is an indication of the success of astronomy in Azerbaijan.

-Reconstruction work was carried out in Shamakhy Astronomical Observatory named after Nasraddin Tusi in 2009-2013 on the basis of relevant orders of the President of the Republic of Azerbaijan Mr. Ilham Aliyev.
-As a result of the attention and care shown by Mr. President to the Azerbaijan science, the living room of the Observatory was completely renovated, its main corpus was renovated (a new astronomy museum, a large conference hall, etc.), the new laboratory building was constructed and telescopes were renovated, a number of auxiliary facilities (dining room, boiler-room, substation, etc.) were commissioned and large-scale renovation works were carried out.
-New communication lines (gas, water, electricity, telephony, etc.) that meet modern standards have been created and the 2-meter telescope is fully automated and modernized.
+Reconstruction works were carried out in Shamakhy Astrophysical Observatory named after N. Tusi in 2009-2013 on the basis of relevant orders of the President of the Republic of Azerbaijan Mr. Ilham Aliyev.
+As a result of the attention and care shown by Mr. President to the Azerbaijani science, the living room of the observatory was completely renovated, its main corpus was renovated (a new astronomy museum, a large conference hall, etc.), a new laboratory building was built and telescopes were renovated, auxiliary facilities (dining-room, boiler-room, substation, etc.) were commissioned and large-scale landscaping works were implemented.
+New communication lines (gas, water, electricity, telephone, etc.) that meet modern standards have been created, and the double-telescope has been fully automated and modernized.

-Scientific research in the Observatory is based on two major problems, namely “Dynamics and physics of celestial bodies”: “Comprehensive investigations of physical changes in stars and nebulas” (application of non-stationary processes in their bodies and their application) and "Solar Physics, physics and dynamics of bodies of Solar system” (Dynamics and physics of active structures in Solar atmosphere, Solar-Earth relations, explorations of planet atmospheres and their satellites, comet, asteroid, Solar System physics, their structure, physics and evolution).
-Besides, researches are being conducted on the problems such as the history of astronomy, theoretical studies, radio astronomy, ionosphere synthesis of high-frequency radio signals and their dependents on various cosmic air factors (solar activity, magnetic storms, etc.) and other studies are being conducted on the problems.
+Scientific research in the Observatory is based on two aspects of the "Dynamics and Physics of Scientists": "Comprehensive Study of Physical Variations in Stars and Nebulae" (the study of non-stationary processes occurring in celestial bodies and their nature) and "Solar Physics, system physics and dynamics of bodies" (Dynamics and Physics of Active Structures in Solar Atmosphere, Solar-Earth Relations, Exploration of Planet Atmospheres and Their Satellites, Comet, Asteroid, Solar System Physics, Their Structure, Physics and Evolution).
+In addition, the history of astronomy, theoretical studies, radioastronomy, ionosphere synthesis of high-frequency radio signals and their dependence on different cosmic air factors (solar activity, magnetic storms, etc.) and other studies are being conducted on the problems.

-During the activity of the SHAO, the observatory staff worked with foreign astronomers on a number of actual topics.
+During the activity of the SHAO, the observatory staff carried out joint work with the foreign astronomers on a number of actual topics.
 Close cooperation with solar physics and solar-earth problems are carried out by separate astronomical organizations from Russia, Germany, Israel, Bulgaria, Georgia, and other countries.
-Studies are carried out jointly with the stuff of several Russian observatory on the direction of astrophysics ( State Astronomical Institute named after Shtenberg of Moscow State University, St. Petersburg State University ).
-Teamwork is carried out with astronomers in the countries Russia, Ukraine, Tajikistan and others on the study of comets and meteorites.
+Studies are carried out jointly with the staff of several Russian observatories on the direction of astrophysics (Russian AS XAR, State Astronomical Institute named after Sternberg of Moscow State University, St. Petersburg SU and others).
+Studies are carried out with astronomers from Russia, Ukraine, Tajikistan and other countries on the study of comets and meteorites.
 ShAR employees regularly and actively participate in congress, symposium and conferences held in foreign countries, informing world astronomers about the work done in the observatory.